 Viewing the cadastral map and extracts

-The cadastral map can only be viewed by making an appointment, with two working days’ notice, at one of our Customer Service Centres.
+The cadastral map can only be viewed by making an appointment, with two working days’ notice, at one of our offices.
 However, the extent of individual cadastral units can be viewed using Registers Direct.